EpicEditEmporium652/Portfolio/README.md

 ## 📦 Delivery

 Scripts delivered via file.

-Everythingng is tested before delivery.
+Everything is tested before delivery.
 I test edge cases myself so you don't run into bugs after launch.
 Client and server logic is always separated correctly so nothing can be exploited.

 ---